Belle Tire

-Belle Tire is an American tire, wheel and automotive service retailer headquartered in Southfield, Michigan.
+Belle Tire is an American regional chain of tire shops headquartered in Southfield, Michigan.
 It was founded in 1922, after its first location was opened in Detroit, Michigan, by Sam Waze.
-It currently operates 180+ locations in Michigan, Indiana, Ohio and Illinois.
+As of 2025, the company operates more than 180 locations in the U.S. states of Michigan, Indiana, Ohio and Illinois.

+In July 2026, Belle Tire agreed to be acquired by Big Brand Tire & Service of Moorpark, California; the acquisition is expected to close in the third quarter of 2026.